 The first article in the Universal Declaration of Human Rights states that dignity is a fundamental human right.
 Trashing the name "Karen" strips dignity from people named Karen.

-Furthermore it is not uncommon to walk into retail establishments or go to join Facebook groups and find signs saying "No Karens allowed."
+Nowadays it is not uncommon to walk into retail establishments or go to join Facebook groups and find signs saying "No Karens allowed."
 While the signs may ostensibly be jokes, they create environments exclusionary and hostile to anyone actually named Karen.

 Aren't there more pressing problems in the world?